hamogu/doc/source/Reference/tools.rst

 The |marx| package currently includes 7 post–processing routines to work with the contents of a marx output directory.
-With the exceptions of the :marxtool:`marxasp` and :marxtool:`pileup` tools, each of these routines will print a brief summary of their calling options if executed with no parameters on the call line.
+With the exceptions of the :marxtool:`marxasp` and :marxtool:`marxpileup` tools, each of these routines will print a brief summary of their calling options if executed with no parameters on the call line.